NazirGandur/NazirGandur/README.md

 - 👀 I’m interested in Mechanical Engineering.
 - 🌱 I’m currently a PhD student at Texas Tech University.
 - 💞️ I’m looking to collaborate on my work.
-- 📫 How to reach me: Instagram: Professor Nazir.
+- 📫 How to reach me: LinkedIn: Nazir Gandur.

 <!---
 NazirGandur/NazirGandur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.